DevOsamaIslam/Among-Us-lost-friends-finder/README.md

 ## TO-DO
 - Fix the loading time

-- Align the button to the left.
 - Match the theme of Among US
-  - Background like of the game (Black backdrop + white dots + floating crew) like [this](https://static3.srcdn.com/wordpress/wp-content/uploads/2020/10/among-us-start-screen.jpg)
+  - Background like of the game (Black backdrop + white dots + floating crew) like [this](https://static3.srcdn.com/wordpress/wp-content/uploads/2020/10/among-us-start-screen.jpg) - Need to add crews

-  - Make the buttons like [this](https://static3.srcdn.com/wordpress/wp-content/uploads/2020/10/among-us-start-screen.jpg)
   - Make the table rows like [this](https://i.redd.it/iarqedk25ar51.jpg)
   - Replace the map name in the table with the specified icon in assets/images (mira.png | polus.png | skeld.png)

   ## DONE
 - Change "Register Here" button to "Add a New Record"
-- Use modal for adding new record
+- Use modal for adding new record.
+- Align the button to the left.
+- Make the buttons like [this](https://static3.srcdn.com/wordpress/wp-content/uploads/2020/10/among-us-start-screen.jpg)